jarctan/inf443/README.md

 The scenes should be run from their root path where _shaders/_ (and possibly _assets/_) directories are accessible.

+Tl;dr: Go to `scenes/inf443/generator` and then `make &&& ./pgm`.
+Should work at least on Linux.

 ### Dependencies

 CGP requires